contexted-js/core/docs/concepts/subscribers.md

 ## Examples

-This subscriber will subscribe your route to a a very simple event emitter.
+This subscriber will subscribe your route to a a very simple event emitter:

 ```ts
 const routes = {};